 Laura Goldman, Human and Community Relations Maven, has been an integral part of Solar Works since the start, providing staff support and serving as a link to customers, community and the world at large.
 With a B.A. from the University of Maryland and an M.A. in Medical Anthropology from Goddard College, Laura has been a a long-time educator and community activist.
 She was a founding instructor in the Community Health Worker (CHW) Program at Santa Rosa Junior College, and is on the program’s advisory committee, and also an Emerita board member of West County Health Centers.
 Previous career incarnations include health counselor and World Study Program core faculty at World College West, interpreter and translator, community health educator and trainer, consultant to U.S. and international academic institutions, foundations and community-based organizations, Spanish teacher, and Peace Corps volunteer in highland Ecuador.
 As a 2015 Fellow of the Leadership Institute for Ecology and the Economy, Laura envisioned, co-produced and hosted Being the Change Radio, a series of interviews with local leaders who are transforming our economy.
 Passionate about the power of community radio, she hosts Laura’s Living Room, a weekly show on KOWS.FM.
 Laura is a proponent of all things local and an irrepressible volunteer for community good works.
 She enjoys hiking, gardening, relaxing in her solar-heated hot tub, practicing tai chi, connecting with friends and family, being home with her husband-and-partner in paradise, and exploring cultures and natural treasures.

 Asha Dean, Solar Technician, started as a Solar Works installer in 2012, and has years of solar and wind power installation experience.
 Asha’s specialty is troubleshooting and solving power production issues, and making sure each Solar Works system operates at optimal levels.
 In addition, Asha brings creativity and IT knowledge to our design, website and computer projects.
 He grew up in Michigan where he attended Kellogg Community Collage after being home schooled.
 As a youngster, Asha was fascinated by anything mechanical, and would take apart (and often put back together) old stereos, watches, and eventually computers.
 He is also a woodworker and journeyman carpenter, self-taught artist, and all-around fix-it guy.
-Asha lives in rural west Sonoma County with his wife and son, and when not working, enjoys skimboarding, skateboarding, moonlighting as a DJ, and working on home construction projects.
+Asha lives in rural west Sonoma County, and when not working, enjoys skimboarding, skateboarding and moonlighting as a DJ.
 He loves being able to harvest the sun’s energy for a sustainable future, has a passion for learning, and enjoys working with our collaborative team to provide customers with clean power and great service.

 Autumn Streamfellow, Solar Designer and Advisor, has been a Solar Works staff member since 2006.
 She provides custom designs and pricing for solar installations, creates plan sets for solar permits and proposals, and conveys information to help customers make informed decisions about their best options for high-quality systems.
 Autumn has a B.S. in Environmental Science with an emphasis in renewable energy from the University of California Santa Barbara.
 She has worked as a university-level math reader and exam grader, with a specialty in calculus.
 Autumn has years of solar design experience, and navigates the ever-changing solar industry through continuing education and training.
 A northern California native who has traveled the world, Autumn is at home in west Sonoma County, In her leisure time, Autumn enjoys gardening, cooking, knitting, weaving, reading about the rest of the world, camping, and spending time near and on rivers with her husband and two children.